-Hardy Planting Zone – Our white oak trees will grow in USDA Hardiness Zones 3-9, which covers most of the United States.
+Hardy Planting Zone – Our white oak trees will grow in USDA Hardiness Zones 3-9, covering most of the United States.

 Bloom Season – Usually blooms in May and possibly as early as April, depending on weather conditions.

 Bloom Color – Male flowers first show up in yellow-green oak catkins.
-The leaves of the white oak are bluish-green color.
+The leaves of the white oak are bluish-green.